We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 雌獅 is how to write "lioness" in Chinese.

 Note: 雌獅 is not a very common title for a wall scroll in China.
 Perhaps because lions are not indigenous to China.
-Though oddly enough, rarity of lions made them very prized - and lion dances are a popular festival attraction.
+Though oddly enough, the rarity of lions made them very prized - and lion dances are a popular festival attraction.

-Literally this says: [Just as] white liquor makes people's faces turn red, [So] yellow gold makes people's hearts turn black.
+白酒紅人面黃金黑世心 literally says: [Just as] white liquor makes people's faces turn red, [So] yellow gold makes people's hearts turn black.

 This is a warning about the nature of greed.
-The suggestion is that one who lusts for gold and riches, will eventually have a black heart (or become a heartless greedy bastard).
+The suggestion is that one who lusts for gold and riches will eventually have a black heart (or become a heartless greedy bastard).
 As a wall scroll, this is a reminder and warning to keep yourself from following the greedy path.

-人生謳歌 means, "live for what you love" in Japanese.
+人生謳歌 means “live for what you love” in Japanese.

-The first two characters mean "human life" or simply "living".
-The last two characters mean, "merit", "prosperity", or "what you enjoy".
+The first two characters mean “human life” or simply “living.”
+The last two characters mean “merit,” “prosperity,” or “what you enjoy.”
 This phrase can suggest working or staying busy for your own goals (in your career).

 See Also: Prosperity

-This means, "live in prosperity".
+生活于繁榮中 means “live in prosperity.”
 It's kind of a suggestion to be prosperity the center of your world.

 This is the way some people want to live (and you should always live for what you love).
 However, this phrase does not suggest a peaceful life - rather one that is always busy.
-It's not for everyone but it might be for you.
+It's not for everyone, but it might be for you.

 See Also: Prosperity

 南山之壽 is a wish for long life for someone.
-The first part of this Japanese phrase is, "Nan Zan", which literally means "south mountain".
-This mountain is one of good wishes, good fortune, and prosperity.
+The first part of this Japanese phrase is “Nan Zan,” which means “south mountain.”
+This mountain is one of the good wishes, good fortune, and prosperity.
 The title is often used as a salutation of good wishes.

 The third Kanji is just a connector, and the last Kanji means long life or longevity.

-I guess you could translate this phrase as "May your life be as long as Nan Zan is tall".
+I guess you could translate this phrase as “May your life be as long as Nan Zan is tall.”

 剣 is the Japanese version of 劍 meaning sword.